SilkRose/Pony/src/stories/pink-persuasion/pink-persuasion.md

 "I'll kiss Pinkie."

-Rarity hesitated a second, "Would you like to practice?"
+Rarity hesitates a second, "Would you like to practice?"

 "What?"